dyakonoff/cuba-validation/README.md

 By default, JPA annotations works:

 * AT UI level when method `validateAll` of the editor's controller is called automatically on the screen commit. _(But you need to override `postValidate` method to do the custom validation in the screen controller, see later sections)_.
-* At REST level when Generic REST endpoints are called.
+* At REST level when Universal REST endpoints are called.
 * At middleware layer when validation is called manually.

 #### Custom messages in JPA constraints